Raniz85/thawing-lambda/presentation/slides.md

 ## On Publish

-- Start JVM, doing JIT and initialization
+- Start application, doing JIT and initialization
 - Take snapshot

 ## On "Cold Start"